 The Differences in Debt

-Differences in debts
+differences in debts

 Debt is one financial matter that fills me with dread.
 The prospect of owing someone else money is like a crushing weight on my soul.
 But that being said, debt can, at times, be a good thing.